 My bet is that we will still prefer owning a car, despite us being riders and not drivers anymore.
 The reasons for it would be safety and hygiene considerations.
 You never know who was sitting in your vehicle 5 minutes ago – an essential aspect in the age of (future) pandemics.
 It is a piece of mind for which many of us yearn.

 Thus, I believe that self-driving taxis and personally owned cars will coexist.
-While the car interior won’t matter much, safety and convenience will motivate to own a car.
+While the car exterior won’t matter much, safety and convenience will motivate one to own a car.
 However, the design, especially the car exterior, will probably become less diverse.
-The car software and new microprocessors will motivate you to physically upgrade the car to a new model, just like upgrading to a new GPU in your laptop require the purchase of an entirely new device.
+The car software and new microprocessors will motivate you to physically upgrade the car to a new model, just like upgrading to a new GPU in your laptop requires the purchase of an entirely new device.

 As a side-effect, the “sea change” in the auto industry may sweep some brands away.
 Not every carmaker seems to be comfortable with the idea of effectively becoming a software vendor.
 In the early days of the combustion engine some 100 years ago, many brands disappeared.
 Look at this link here – the list seems endless!

 My guess is that the “supercars” will likely lead the list of future car brand extinction.
 In general, it will probably become harder to sell a new car with a unique selling point in this industry.
 AI software and connectivity, such as integration with other personal devices in the car and at home, will dominate the industry.
 However, the software is a very volatile technology.
 It may even be possible to copy a car by simply hacking its software easily.